Background, ambition and motto

 I am currently having the following two main positions:

-- Fifty present professor of Ecology and Evolution & Advisor to the Dean of Mathematics and Natural Sciences, University of Oslo – 50% because the University director of the University of Oslo does not think I deserve a full position – in spite of higher than ever academic performance, both nationally and internationally (see below).
+- Fifty percent professor of Ecology and Evolution & Advisor to the Dean of Mathematics and Natural Sciences, University of Oslo.

 - ...publications recently published